fwestenberg/reolink_dev/TSHOOT.md

 ## Frequent issues

-### Motion sensors remains unavailable or never trigger
+### Motion sensors remains unavailable or never trigger or lags/misses events

 - ONVIF protocol MUST BE ENABLED:
   - If you are using a NVR, you must first enable ONVIF protocol via a menu which is only available via